billdueber/marc2solr_example/README.markdown

 Note that *all* files in the `targetdir/lib` directory that end in either `.rb` or `.jar` will be loaded; you can include both ruby code java code in this way.
 Just create your file and dump it in there.

+Again the [[marcspec wiki|http://github.com/billdueber/marcspec/wiki/Custom-Functions]] is the best place for more docs.

 ## Running to debug

 Right now, the configuration above and beyond what's in the index and translation maps (e.g., where Solr is, how many threads to use, what kind of MARC file to expect) is just inlined at the top of the `marc2Solr.rb` file; this will have to change at some point.

 ### Edit the marc2Solr.rb file

-The top of the `marc2Solr.rb` file is full of all sorts of configuration information -- where Solr is, whether to commit at the end, etc. As shipped, it expects a binary MARC file with unspecified MARC encoding, and will
-NOT send stuff to Solr -- just to STDOUT.
+The top of the `marc2Solr.rb` file is full of all sorts of configuration information -- where Solr is, whether to commit at the end, etc. As shipped, it expects a MARC file whose type can be figured out from the extension, with unspecified MARC encoding, and will NOT send stuff to Solr -- just to STDOUT.

 ### Run it in debug mode and check out the results